zenml-io/zenml/docs/book/introduction/core-concepts.md

 when deploying your work to the cloud.
 At the very highest level, the workflow is as follows:

-- You write your code to define what you want to happen in your machine learning workflow
+- You write your code as a pipeline to define what you want to happen in your machine learning workflow
-- You configure a ZenML Stack which is the infrastructure and setup that will run your machine learning code
+- You configure a ZenML Stack which is the infrastructure and setup that will run your machine learning
+- A stack consists of stack components that interact with your pipeline and its steps in various ways.
 - You can easily switch between different Stacks (i.e. infrastructure configurations) depending on your needs at any given moment.
 - You can use whatever you want as part of your Stacks as we're built as a